jbcodeforce/flink-studies/docs/coding/flink-sql.md

 This chapter is a group of how to for Flink SQL implementation.

-## Geting Started with a SQL client
+## Getting Started with a SQL client

 * Use sql client in container (docker or kubernetes)
 * Use confluent cli connected to a compute pool on Confluent Cloud